NielsOuvrard/wolfram/README.md

 - `--window` - The number of cells to display at once.
 Must be an integer greater than 0.
 - `--move` - The number of cells to move the window after each step.
 Must be an integer greater than 0.

+To have a gui interface, you can compile with `make gui` and then execute `./wolfram-gui`.
+But be sure to have SFML installed, you can install it with `sudo apt-get install libsfml-dev`.

 ## Screenshots